xnucho/vmcloaktest/docs/vmcreation.rst

       --network TEXT         The network to use in CIDR notation.
 Example:
                              192.168.30.0/24.
 Uses VM platform default if not given.
-      --port INTEGER         Port to run the Agent on.  [default: 8000] --ip TEXT              Guest IP address to use --iso TEXT             Specify install ISO to use.
+      --port INTEGER         Port to run the Agent on.  [default: 8000] Define a port other than 8000 when creating a VM for CAPEv2
+      --ip TEXT              Guest IP address to use --iso TEXT             Specify install ISO to use.
       --vm TEXT              Virtual Machinery.  [default: qemu]